prestonharberts/bib/Bible/matt21.md

 ###### 4
 This took place to fulfill what was spoken by the prophet:
 ###### 5
->  “ Tell the people of Zion,
+> “Tell the people of Zion,
->  ‘ Look, your king is coming to you,
+> ‘Look, your king is coming to you,
->  ‘ Unassuming and seated on a donkey,
+> ‘Unassuming and seated on a donkey,
->  ‘ And on a colt, the foal of a donkey.’”
+> ‘And on a colt, the foal of a donkey.’”
 ###### 6
 So the disciples went and did as Jesus had instructed them.
 ###### 7